The White Dawn: Release

-The film featured nudity of the female Inuit and scenes of hunting and was initially given an R rating in the United States which Vincent Canby of The New York Times called absurd and baffled other people in the industry, with the Movie Report, which advised young people and parents on the content of films, telling its readers to ignore the rating.
+The film featured nudity of the female Inuit and scenes of hunting and was initially given an R rating in the United States, which Vincent Canby of The New York Times called absurd and which baffled other people in the industry.
+The Movie Report, which advised young people and parents on the content of films, told its readers to ignore the rating.
 After an initial appeal, the MPAA did not revise the rating but later reduced it to a PG-Rating.